Did Christmas come early for Dodgers fans? The actual gift might arrive after Dec. 25, but Bryce Harper would be worth the wait.

-The Dodgers now have less outfielders on their roster after trading Yasiel Puig and Matt Kemp to the Reds on Friday, and significantly more space on their payroll.
+After trading Yasiel Puig and Matt Kemp to the Reds on Friday, the Dodgers have an opening in their outfield -- and significantly more space on their payroll.
 In the seven-player swap, the Dodgers moved more than $70 million and saved roughly $17 million off their luxury-tax payroll.

-The Dodgers have a need in the outfield, and after falling short in the World Series for two straight years, the former NL MVP could be the answer.
+The Dodgers have a need in the outfield, and after losing in the World Series two consecutive seasons, the former NL MVP could be the answer.

-Once the Giants hired Farhan Zaidi, it became clear they would most likely be out of the Harper running.
-And now the stars are aligning for Harper to head to Hollywood and be a rival for years.
+Meanwhile, once the Giants hired Farhan Zaidi, it became clear they would most likely be out of the Harper running.
+And now the stars are aligning for Harper to head to Hollywood and be an NL West rival for years.